Fronodes/adopt-and-support-front/README.md

 <b>Main purpose of the app is to find homes for abondoned animals and has many features.</b>

-* -Listing abandened animals by province.
+* -Listing abandoned animals by province.

-* -Listing abandened animals by type.
+* -Listing abandoned animals by type.

 * -Sharing their photos.